-Spacious sites along the Winooski River.
-Camping at Onion River is respectful and kind, and we generally have loads of fun.
+This is a spacious RV site along the Winooski River with water and electricity.
+Camping at Onion River is respectful and kind, and folks that stay here have loads of fun.
 Good people, walking trails, swimming access in the river, and gorgeous foliage.
-Open May-October
+Open May 1 -October 31

 - Check in: After 3PM

 - On arrival: Meet and greet

 - Accepts bookings: 12 months out Weeknight discount: 10% off

 Natural features you'll find at Onion River RV Campground in Vermont.